William-Fraser/RPG_Shell-Knight/README.md

-MOVEMENT - WASD, ARROWKEYS

-ITEM USES - Z = Shell recovery, X = Health recovery

 Goal - Usurp the king, take his THRONE and crown

  > sit in the castle throne <

+MOVEMENT - WASD, ARROWKEYS

+ITEM USE - Z = Shell recovery, X = Health recovery